schuderer/mllaunchpad-template/README.md

 > python build.py config_deploy.yml
 ```

+**Tip:** If you are using a conda-based setup and you get an error like "Creating temporary environment ... ensurepip --upgrade ... returned non-zero exit status", you may need to deactivate your inner development venv (using `deactivate`), and make sure that only your plain conda environment from earlier is active (`conda activate python36`).
+The reason is that a mix of conda and venv does not play well with nested environments.

 The script will ask you a bunch of questions.
 If in doubt, "y" is always the safest answer.
 You can use the "-y" parameter to automatically answer "y" to all questions: `python build.py -y config_deploy.yml`

 One of the questions `build.py` will ask is whether to freeze (i.e. to pin) your unfrozen `requirements.txt`.
 Answer "y", and it will do it and automatically modify the config to use the frozen requirements from now on if you answer "y" to *that* question, too.

 Once done, the directory `build` will contain the zipped deployment artifact.
 Move it to your server somehow.
 You may find the scripts in https://github.com/schuderer/mllaunchpad-template/tree/master/server_scripts useful.